eshanis/pateskinasy/_posts/2020-07-27-HTML-3-CSS-id-class-pseudo-child-tags.md

 <h2>Subheading 1</h2>
 <p>How html content is displayed in dictated by CSS.
 In this case the style is specified in the head between the styles tags.
 The selector is the p or h1, the property, color, font size and the value are specified within the curly brackets. </p>
 <h2>Subheading 2</h2>
-<p>The style must be specified between the curly brakets, the property and value are separated by and colon and each declaration must be separated by a semi-colon. </p>
+<p>The style must be specified in the head, between the curly brakets.
+The property and value are separated by and colon and each declaration must be separated by a semi-colon. </p>
 </body>
 </html>
 ```